zzw890827/aws-sap-questions/README.md

     - [ ] A. Create two cache behaviors for static and dynamic content.
 Remove the User-Agent and Host HTTP headers from the whitelist headers section on both if the cache behaviors.
 Remove the session cookie from the whitelist cookies section and the Authorization HTTP header from the whitelist headers section for cache behavior configured for static content.
     - [ ] B. Remove the User-Agent and Authorization HTTPS headers from the whitelist headers section of the cache behavior.
 Then update the cache behavior to use presigned cookies for authorization.
     - [ ] C. Remove the Host HTTP header from the whitelist headers section and remove the session cookie from the whitelist cookies section for the default cache behavior.
 Enable automatic object compression and use Lambda@Edge viewer request events for user authorization.
     - [ ] D. Create two cache behaviors for static and dynamic content.
-Remove the User-Agent HTTP header from the whitelist headers section on both of the cache behaviors.
+Remove the User-Agent HTTP header from the whitelist headers section on both cache behaviors.
 Remove the session cookie from the whitelist cookies section and the Authorization HTTP header from the whitelist headers section for cache behavior configured for static content.

     <details>
        <summary>Answer</summary>